A 'Mary Poppins'-like tale of naughty well-heeled tykes tamed by a magical child-minder.

-Working Title’s latest attempt to crack the lucrative family market after the sputtering “Thunderbirds,” “Nanny McPhee” finds the Brit shingle returning to a cozy comfort zone.
-Even with its clipped English accents, “Nanny” should prove a lucrative and exportable property with its name cast, a spoonful of sugary morality and a kidcentric mindset suitable for female tots.
+Working Title’s latest attempt to crack the lucrative family market after the sputtering “Thunderbirds,” “Nanny McPhee” finds the Brit shingle returning to a cozy comfort zone with a “Mary Poppins”-like tale of naughty well-heeled tykes tamed by a magical child-minder.
+Even with its clipped English accents, “Nanny” should prove a lucrative (especially on ancillary) and exportable property with its name cast led by Emma Thompson and Colin Firth, a spoonful of sugary morality and a kidcentric mindset suitable for female tots.

 Pic opened wide in Blighty Oct.
 21 with a $4.6 million opening weekend, good for second place between “Wallace & Gromit: The Curse of the Were-Rabbit” and “Tim Burton’s Corpse Bride.”
 Universal has pegged U.S. bow for Jan.
 27.